LinkfandosVF/LinkfandosVF/README.md

 - 👋 Hi, I’m Grimm!
 (Or Linkfandos)
 - 👀 I’m interested in modding, writing...
-- 🌱 I’m currently learning python and other stuff outside this.
+- 🌱 I’m currently learning python HTML, CSS and some other stuff.
-- 📫 How to reach me linkfandosyt on Discord.
+- 📫 How to reach me: linkfandos on Discord.
-- 😄 Pronouns: He/Him
+- ♂️ Pronouns: He/Him
 - ⚡ Fun fact: I'm a minor.
 And i'm Belgian.
+And I'm Gay.
+And other stuff.

 <!---
 LinkfandosVF/LinkfandosVF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.